2022 Ford Bronco Raptor brings monster energy

 All the toys, but only some of the answers

 Inside and out, the Raptor looks to be a ridiculously capable, purpose-built machine.
-A lot of unanswered questions remain, however, and most of them center on important missing numbers, including power output and acceleration figures, weight, fuel economy and perhaps most importantly, price.
+A lot of unanswered questions remain, however, and most of them center on important missing numbers, including power output and acceleration figures, weight and fuel economy.

-Given how thoroughly this vehicle was developed, and given all of the additional standard equipment, it's reasonable to assume that the 2022 Ford Bronco Raptor's MSRP will start well above the price of a loaded four-door Wildtrak, potentially landing just beneath its F-150 Raptor big brother, which starts at $65,840 delivered.
-That sort of base pricing would launch this Bronco into rarified air among non-luxury 4x4 SUVs when it arrives in dealers this March, but the Raptor's impressive hardware certainly looks like it's got the goods to ensure a soft landing.
+Given how thoroughly this vehicle was developed, and given all of the additional standard equipment, it would be reasonable to assume that the 2022 Ford Bronco Raptor's MSRP will start well above the price of a loaded four-door Wildtrak; its F-150 Raptor big brother starts at $67,070 (including $1,695 delivery fee).
+However, Ford is aiming even higher, with a starting MSRP of $69,995 (including $1,495 destination charge).
+That sort of base pricing will launch this Bronco into rarified air among nonluxury 4x4 SUVs when it arrives in dealers this March, but the Raptor's impressive hardware certainly looks like it's got the goods to ensure a soft landing.